Overview

 Conclusion

 This redesign transformed the Saved tab, from an under-utilized feature into a strategic conversion tool that effectively nurtured our high purchase intent users.
-The thoughtful infrastructure we established supported advanced personalization that responded intelligently to user behaviors while preserving the intuitive, streamlined experience that drove measurable results.
-Unfortunately the Rocket app (add this feature) no longer exist so we were unable to implement the future opportunities identified above.
+The thoughtful infrastructure we established supported advanced personalization that responded intelligently to user behaviors while providing an intuitive, streamlined experience that drove measurable results.
+Unfortunately the Rocket app was sunset due to an acquisition, so we were unable to implement the future opportunities identified above.